 Sometimes we forget what is truly important to us, and we lose sight of the “bigger picture”, making our daily efforts seem meaningless.
 The key to a healthier, happier life is also viewing things in perspective, and it’s wise to remind yourself of the dreams you’re working towards.
 Take your time to get deep into answering these key questions:

 Start by visualizing what you want to accomplish in a specific period – be it a week, month, or even a year – for both your personal and professional lives.
-Office Hero Planner encourages to reflect on both short-term and long-term goals for all spheres of your life, having designated areas for such reflection.
+Planner encourages you to reflect on both short-term and long-term goals for all spheres of your life, having designated areas for such reflection.
 This will greatly help to decide which areas you want to make more time for.

 Here’s how many successful people succeed in what they do: they set realistic goals.
-Bill Gate’s to-do list was probably just as mundane as yours.
+Bill Gates’s to-do list was probably just as mundane as yours.
 He didn’t write ”build a multibillion-dollar software empire” in his daily agenda.
 Surely, your bigger ambitions should serve as your inspiration and motivation, but it’s important you break them down into achievable daily, weekly and monthly goals.

 Unfortunately, there are only 24 hours in a day, but it is only up to you how you use them.
 One of the major reasons behind having a messy work-life balance is that we make excessive to-do’s for our work-related goals while failing to prioritize that which would benefit our happiness.

-You will benefit the most of your day if you learn to schedule according to when you’re most productive for accomplishing that specific activity.
+You will benefit the most from your day if you learn to schedule according to when you’re most productive for accomplishing that specific activity.
 Also, if you want to lead a truly fulfilling life, don’t forget to prioritize your personal goals.
 For example, if you feel that you’re missing out on your social life, then schedule a dinner with your friends on a monthly basis.
 Or designate a 30-minute reading session for Tuesday mornings.
 Treat your personal goals with the utmost seriousness.

 A good idea to keep track of your work-life balance is to mark those activities in your agenda pertaining to your work life and your personal life.
 You can use simply different colored markers.
 At the end of the month go over your pages and see a visual representation of your work-life balance.
-Data geeks will especially love the scoring system included in Office Hero daily and weekly sections.
+Data geeks will especially love the scoring system included in some planners’ daily and weekly sections.

 If you have a hard time accomplishing that which is really important, you will greatly benefit from tracking your time to gather data.
 Try having a week, when you’re strictly keeping a time log of everything you do, including work-related and personal activities.